howtographql/howtographql/content/backend/graphql-python/4-authentication.md

 <Instruction>

-On the same file, add the `AUTHENTICATION_BACKENDS` setting:
+In the same file, add the `AUTHENTICATION_BACKENDS` setting:

 ```
 AUTHENTICATION_BACKENDS = [